 Altered Art Book ~ Love-Faith-Constancy

 When I made this book, I was working on four altered art books at the same time.
 One of them, As the Earth Turns, I’d been working on for over a year.
 I certainly didn’t need to start another project.
 But I loved the image that ArtChixStudio had offered up for their online art contest, so I started thinking about how I could incorporate it into a book.
 I don’t know why the house imagery came to mind.
 I guess it was because I had been playing around with the idea of sawing books into shapes.
 I used a band saw to cut this board book into the shape of a house and then used transparencies for the little windows inside.
-I played with a pop-up too.
+I played with a pop-up too to create this little altered art book.

 It’s strange how one idea leads to another and takes you places that you hadn’t really imagined.
 I guess that’s one of the reasons why I love doing art.